appium/appium/docs/en/appium-setup/ios-deploy.md

-## Deploying your iOS app to your device
+## Deploying an iOS app to a real device

 To prepare for your Appium tests to run on a real device, you will need to: